mapbox/mapbox-gl-draw/API.md

 `mapboxgl.Draw()` returns an instance of `Draw` which has the following API for working with your data:

-###`.add(Object: GeoJSON) -> String || [String]`
+###`.add(Object: GeoJSON) -> [String]`

 This method takes either a Feature or a FeatureCollection and adds it to Draw.
-It returns an id for interacting with the added feature.
-When a FeatureCollection is provided an array of ids is returned.
-If there is no ID on the feature, a random ID will be genearted.
+It returns an array of ids for interacting with the added features.

-Currently the only supoorted GeoJSON feature types are `Point`, `LineString` and `Polygon`.
+Currently the supported GeoJSON feature types are `Point`, `LineString`, `Polygon`, `MultiPoint`,  `MultiLineString`, and `MultiPolygon`.

-Adding a feature with the same id as another feature in Draw forces an update.
+Adding a feature with the same id as another feature performs an update.

 Example: